 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- discuss the importance, both beneficial and harmful, of the five major groups of microorganisms to human welfare and related activities
+- Describe the importance, both beneficial and harmful, of the five major groups of microorganisms to human welfare and related activities

-- explain how the physiological characteristics of specific groups of microorganisms affect the range of environments they can occupy and their activities within them
+- Describe how the physiological characteristics of specific groups of microorganisms and how this affects the range of environments they occupy and their activities within them

-- select and describe appropriate methods for control, study and exploitation of microorganisms for different practical and research applications
+- Determine appropriate methods for control, study and exploitation of microorganisms for practical and research applications

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|